rakudo/star/README.md

   * If you're reporting a RSTAR bug, please include the full logs of `rstar` with `RSTAR_DEBUG=1`, and the output of `rstar sysinfo` in your message.

+### Feedback

+#### Mail and IRC

+* If you have a question about Rakudo Star, you probably want to write to the “perl6-users@perl.org” mailing list or ask the [irc.libera.chat/#raku-star](https://web.libera.chat/#raku-star) IRC channel.

+#### Github Plattform

+* Knowledge and documentation related to Rakudo Star can be published in the related [wiki](https://github.com/rakudo/star/wiki).
+* There is also [Star discussions](https://github.com/rakudo/star/discussions) for any kind of ongoing discussions, alignements, FAQ's, ...
+  * Once things are discussed, agreed, finalized, they should be documented in the Wiki, see above!

-### Code Contributions
+### Patches And Code Contributions

-* Please send your pull requests to the [RAKUDO Star](https://github.com/rakudo/star) repository!!
+* Please send your pull requests to the [RAKUDO Star](https://github.com/rakudo/star) repository!
 * Also, try to be generous with comments.
 Especially when introducing new utility functions, a little description of what it does and what problem it is intended to solve go a long way.

-#### RSTAR utility
-The `rstar` utility is written in `bash`.
-All additional features should be based on this.
-Using other utilities is accepted, but effort should be made to avoid introducing new utilities.
-Furthermore, all code should be linted against [`shellcheck`](https://www.shellcheck.net/) and not produce any warnings.

-### Repositories
+### Various GIT Repositories

 The main git repository lives at [https://github.com/rakudo/star](https://github.com/rakudo/star).
 This should be used as the reference to clone from.